Scroll to top

 How is male infertility treated?

-A majority of issues with a man’s fertility can be fixed with medication or surgery.
-Couples can often conceive without any other interventions after these treatments.
-There are also many ways a fertility specialist can help you conceive through assisted reproductive techniques.
+You can often address most fertility issues in men with medication or surgery.
+Couples often conceive without any other interventions after these treatments.
+Additionally, a fertility specialist can assist with conception through various assisted reproductive techniques.

-Options for treatment include antioxidants, antibiotics for infection, other hormonal medications to improve testosterone levels and sperm production, referral for surgery, artificial insemination (IUI), in vitro fertilization (IVF) with intracytoplasmic injection (ICSI), with or without testicular sperm extraction, Donor sperm insemination; and if all of this fails, adoption.
+Treatment options include taking antioxidants; using antibiotics for infection; administering hormonal medications to improve testosterone levels and sperm production; receiving a referral for surgery; undergoing artificial insemination (IUI); choosing in vitro fertilization (IVF) with intracytoplasmic injection (ICSI), with or without testicular sperm extraction; opting for donor sperm insemination; and if all of this fails, adoption.

-If you’re having problems getting pregnant, it’s essential to learn more about male factor infertility.
-Our fertility specialists can help you Be sure to download our patient referral form to get started.
+If you’re having problems getting pregnant, learning more about male factor infertility is essential.
+Our fertility specialists can help you Download our patient referral form to get started.

 Related posts